 Glare can be reduced significantly as well with window film.
 During the winter, when the leaves are all gone and the snow has fallen, glare is intensified because it is reflecting off the snow at a higher rate than it would during the summer with trees full of leaves and no snow on the ground.
 Think about looking outside at night when there is snow on the ground.
 The darkness from the sky is brightened up by the whiteness of the snow.
 Now think about how much more intense that brightness is when the sun is shining!
 Reducing some of the visible light coming through your car windows will help increase safety during the winter months.

-When you think about window tinting, you probably think the tint will help reduce heat in the summer months.
+When you think about car window tinting on Long Island, you probably think the tint will help reduce heat in the summer months.
 What if we told you tint could also help retain heat during the winter?
 It’s true, it can!
 When the heat hits your window from outside, the heat travels through the glass and transfers to the air and other objects that may be in contact with the window.
 This process is called conduction.
 In the colder months the process of convection is more of our concern.
 When you are heating your car in the early morning, the heat is looking for the cold spot to heat it up.
 When the heated air hits the interior surface of the glass the air is cooled, becomes denser, and drops to the floor.
 When this happens more heated air rushes over to take its place and heat the area back up.
 You may recognize this as a cold draft.
 So what’s the first thing you do, blast the heat.
 Unfortunately, each 1-degree increase in a temperature setting increases energy use by 2%.
 With window film on the glass acting as insulation, the heated air no longer recognizes the window as the cold spot and can help regulate the temperature of the glass.